Fiddl/vote-simple/README.md

 ## Running

-To start a web server for the vot-simple application, run:
+To start a web server for the vote-simple application, run:

     lein run